Aniket9550/Linear-Regression-/README.md

-# Linear-Regression-
+# Linear-Regression
-Prediction of lung capacity
+## Prediction of lung capacity by using various attributes.
+Lib